The Mechanics Of The Chinese Domestic Gold Market - Koos Jansen

 7. 金条编号 Bar Serial Number.

 The significance of differentiating between several recycled gold types is to separate the ones that have no net effect on the price from the ones that do.
-Recycled gold can be subdivided in three categories (this following is BullionStar nomenclature):
+Recycled gold can be subdivided in three categories (the following is BullionStar nomenclature):

 - Scrap: old gold products (jewelry or industrial) sold for cash by consumers at retail level, and therefore true supply having a net effect on the gold price.
 These scrap flows are included by both GFMS and the CGA in their statistics.

 - Disinvestment: bullion wholesale supply.
 Fact is, in China any individual or institutional investors can buy (demand) gold directly at wholesale level (SGE).
 If down the road these investors decide to sell (supply) gold they can do so directly to a refinery.
 Such disinvestment can then make its way to the SGE.
-An investor wanting to sell 1500 Kg in gold bars is not likely to walk into a jewelry store to sell its material, more likely he will approach a refinery.
+An investor wanting to sell 1500 Kg in gold bars is not likely to walk into a jewelry store to sell its materials, more likely he will approach a refinery.
 Because disinvestment surpasses retail stores (jewelry shops and banks) it’s not included by GFMS in their supply statistics.
 The CGA does include disinvestment in their supply statistics.
 Disinvestment has a net effect on the price.
-It can also be referred to as institutional supply10.
+It can also be referred to as institutional supply.

 Have a look at an overview on how recycled gold types are named by all consultancy firms, next to if they’re included in their statistics.

 Just like the London Bullion Market Association (LBMA) the SGE respects a chain of integrity.
 Meaning, only SGE approved refineries can supply bars to the SGE system and once bars are withdrawn from SGE certified vaults they leave the chain of integrity.
-To prevent fraud the bars that are withdrawn are not allowed to re-enter the SGE vaults.
+To prevent fraud, hereafter, the bars that are withdrawn are not allowed to re-enter the SGE vaults.
 The only way they can re-enter the SGE system (the Chinese wholesale market) is if the bars are melted down and recast into new bars by an SGE approved refinery.
-In the SGE’s Detailed Rules for Physical Delivery of the Shanghai Gold Exchange11 it’s stated:
+In the SGE’s Detailed Rules for Physical Delivery of the Shanghai Gold Exchange it’s stated:

 Any gold bullion withdrawn by a member or customer shall not be loaded into any Certified Vault in the future.